 Because the treatment equipment delivery times may extend beyond one year due to supply chain constraints and demand, SUEZ continued to coordinate with vendors to expedite equipment fabrication and coorindate delivery schedules with contractors.
-Equipment deliveries are expected to start in Q1-22 and continue into Q2-2022.
+Equipment deliveries have started in Q1-22 and will continue into Q2-2022.
 The proactive design and fabrication efforts by SUEZ helped mitigate potential supply chain delays by three months or more.